graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 ![](done-scale.png)

-Here it is on my display!
+Here it is on a poorly calibrated display.
 ![](done-cap.png)

-Here's a much cleaner image on a properly calibrated display
+Here's a much cleaner image on a properly calibrated display.
 ![](done-other.png)